Sixth Crusade: Financing the Crusade

 In November 1222, John of Brienne arrived at Brindisi, the first king of Jerusalem to visit Europe, with multiple objectives.
-The treasure of the kingdom was depleted and additional funds were badly needed.
+The treasury of the kingdom was depleted and additional funds were badly needed.
 He also wanted to ensure that future crusades were not hampered by the divided leadership shown in Egypt, and that the kingdom would lead such efforts.
-John's pleas for support in England and Spain were for naught, and the pledge he received from Philip II of France on his death-bed was from an account already allocated to the Holy Land.
+John's pleas for support at the courts of England and Spain were for naught, and the pledge he received from Philip II of France on his death-bed was from an account already allocated to the Holy Land.
 Henry III of England did eventually implement a levy but it is not clear that much was made from the voluntary contributions.

 The conciliar decree Ad Liberandam published at the Fourth Lateran Council in 1215 formed a system of public financing of Crusades.
 The disbursements from the papal camera formed essential aid to the crusade movement, although the monies collected by individual crucesignati remained important.
 While some of these funds went directly to local Crusaders, by 1220, Innocent III had consolidated distribution.
 Frederick did not benefit from this, and from 1221 to 1228 there was limited ecclesiastical impost directed toward his planned Crusade.
 The funds for this imperial Sixth Crusade would have to be raised by the emperor.
 The gold sequestered after San Germano was quickly spent due to the delay of the crusade, and Frederick implemented a levy on Sicily beginning in 1228.
 He also gained financial support from Cyprus and as his new role as king of Jerusalem, but the lack of funds contributed to the small size of the Crusader army.